Oil Prices

 Oil is globally priced in US dollars.
 This relationship means that the value of the dollar itself affects oil prices. * Strong Dollar: When the USD rises in value against other currencies (like the Euro or Yen), oil becomes more expensive for foreign buyers.
 This tends to reduce global demand and put downward pressure on oil prices. * Weak Dollar: When the USD falls, oil becomes cheaper for foreign buyers, potentially boosting demand and lifting prices.
 Investors often use oil as a hedge against a weak dollar or inflation.

-The highest oil price in history occurred in July 2008.
-Driven by booming demand from China and India, fears of "Peak Oil" supply, and a weak US dollar, WTI crude futures surged to an all-time high of $147.27 per barrel.
-This spike contributed to the onset of the global financial crisis by squeezing consumer budgets.
-However, as the recession took hold later that year, demand collapsed.
-By December 2008, prices had plummeted to under $33 per barrel—a drop of nearly 80% in just five months.
+The most dramatic example of oil price volatility in recent history occurred in 2008.
+In the first half of the year, driven by booming demand from emerging economies like China and India, widespread fears of "Peak Oil" supply depletion, and a historic weakness in the US dollar, WTI crude futures surged to an all-time intraday high of $147.27 per barrel in July.
+This unprecedented spike contributed significantly to the onset of the global financial crisis by drastically squeezing consumer budgets and transportation-dependent industries.
+However, as the massive recession took hold and global credit markets froze later that year, demand for energy collapsed almost overnight.
+By December 2008, less than six months after its peak, the price of oil had plummeted to under $33 per barrel—a staggering drop that fundamentally shifted the global economic landscape and forced major oil companies to re-evaluate their long-term investment strategies.

-Result: A 78% crash in prices demonstrated that while supply fears can drive prices up, demand destruction during a recession can bring them down even faster.
+Result: A nearly 78% crash in less than six months demonstrated that while supply fears can drive prices to historic highs, a sudden demand shock during a global recession can bring them down even faster and more violently.

 Important Considerations: Inflation